vlreinier/CmdDeployer/README.md

 ```

 ## Running CmdDeployer compiled
-To run the app, place dependencies folder into the compilation output folder.<br>
-The app CmdDeployer.exe can be run from this folder.<br>
-The CmdDeployer folder within dist (or a different compilation output folder) can be moved to a different desired location.<br>
+To run the app, place dependencies folder into the compilation output folder.
+The app CmdDeployer.exe can be run from this folder.
+The CmdDeployer folder within dist (or a different compilation output folder) can be moved to a different location.
-Startup credentials used to open the app are also used for remote excecution with Psexec.<br>

 ## Configuring installation and deletion commands
-For configuring the app the Excel file located at dependencies\Configuration.xlsx can be used.<br>
-This file is used for storing Batch/CMD and Powershell commands used for installations and deletions.<br>
-Always use 'call [app]' for starting a process from a command.<br>
+For configuring the app the Excel file located at dependencies\Configuration.xlsx can be used.
+This file is used for storing Batch/CMD and Powershell commands used for installations and deletions.
+Always use 'call [app]' for starting a process from a command.
-Settings.ini is also for configuring certain app elements and layout.<br>